 Image used under Creative Commons from Lablascovegmenu

 If you’d like to be able to thaw only a small amount of hummus at a time, consider freezing it in an ice-cube tray.
-Once it’s frozen (that doesn’t take long), take the tray out of the freezer, put the cubes into a bag and put them back into the refrigerator.
+Once it’s frozen (that doesn’t take long), take the tray out of the freezer, put the cubes into a bag and put them back into the freezer.
 Now if you’re in need of hummus, you can thaw as much as you need at a time.

 What is the shelf life of hummus?